Crime and Courts Act 2013: Part 3: Miscellaneous and General

 This part deals with various matters including the right to appeal immigration rulings whilst resident in the UK and "drug driving" legislation.
 Section 57 amends sections 5 and 6 of the Public Order Act 1986, replacing “, abusive or insulting” in the places where it occurs with “or abusive”.
 This change was in response to the 'Reform Section 5' campaign.

+Further developments

+In December 2012, the Home Secretary, Theresa May, decided to delay the transfer of counterterrorism responsibilities from the Metropolitan Police to the NCA.
+In 2026, the Home Secretary, Shabana Mahmood announced that the National Crime Agency would merge with the counterterrorism functions of the Metropolitan Police, alongside other organisations and other functions of other organisations, to form a new body called the National Police Service.